WinCisky/MyTinyTinyProject/README.md

 Then, since I wanted the player to be able to move infinitely along the x axis I needed the camera to follow the player.
 - FollowPlayerSystem get the player pos and the camera pos and lerp between them

-Finally I wanted to create a path to follow for the player so I created a grid of instances of a prefab, and with only 30(x) * 2 * 30(y) * 2 (=3600) instances I was able to cover the entire screen (the rendering is fixed to 1920*1080 no matter what) with a bit of margin so moving the cubes once they become too much far from the player I was able to create the illusion of infinite cubes indipendently of the player movement.
+Finally I wanted to create a path to follow for the player so I created a grid of instances of a prefab, and with only 30(x) * 2 * 30(y) * 2 (=3600) instances I was able to cover the entire screen (the rendering is fixed to 1920*1080 no matter what) with a bit of margin, so I was able to create the illusion of infinite cubes indipendently of the player movement moving the cubes once they become too much far from the player.
 To hide a cube I simply set its z position @ -100 (behind the camera).
 ![TinyDev](https://user-images.githubusercontent.com/15329035/72682762-f4081380-3ad0-11ea-8932-442fd849eb40.png)
 >I know that there must be a better solution but this was the easiest one since it keeps the position in synch.